-Kristen Santel, MSW, LISW-S
+Kristen Santel, MSW, LISW-S (she/her)

-I am a Level II EMDR Psychotherapist with Advanced and Master Class Training in Attachment and Somatic Psychotherapy (Eye Movement Desensitization and Reprocessing), certified hypnotherapist with American Society of Clinical Hypnotherapy, and a Certified Trauma Practitioner with the National Institute for Trauma and Loss in Children, as well as being trained in TF-CBT, CISM, and extensive training in IPNB (Interpersonal Neurobiology) and several other therapeutic modalities focusing on somatic psychotherapy and attachment.
-I use a collaborative, integrative approach informed by Ego State and Internal Family Systems Therapy, with a strong emphasis on Interpersonal Neurobiology to assist clients in helping them feel well supported and educated in their experience.
+I am a Level II EMDR Psychotherapist with Advanced and Master Class Training in Attachment and Somatic Psychotherapy (Eye Movement Desensitization and Reprocessing), certified hypnotherapist with American Society of Clinical Hypnotherapy, and a Certified Trauma Practitioner, Deep Brain Reorienting Level 3 trained under Dr. Frank Corrigan, as well as being trained in TF-CBT, CISM, MI, and extensive training and education in IPNB (Interpersonal Neurobiology), ongoing consultation in Psychoanalysis, Coherence Therapy and Memory Reconsolidation, Brainspotting, Sensorimotor Psychotherapy and Body-based Psychotherapies, Flash Technique, Internal Family Systems, Structural Dissociation, and several other therapeutic modalities focusing on somatic psychotherapy and attachment.
+I am also fully trained in the Alexander Technique DBR Interweaves under the direct teaching and observation of their originator in the UK, psychotherapist Martin Warner.
+I receive ongoing consultation from psychoanalyst and psychiatrist Dr. Rich Chefetz, MD out of Washington D.C., as well as other mentors and experts in the field.

 I am the Clinical Director of Camp Lionheart, a free, week-long overnight summer camp for grieving children, here in Central Ohio in the Hocking Hills.
-Camp Lionheart is in it’s 17th year of existence providing grief support, compassion, trauma-focused counseling, and lots of fun to children suffering the death of parent or sibling.
+Camp Lionheart is in it’s 19th year of existence providing grief support, compassion, trauma-focused counseling, and lots of fun to children suffering the death of parent or sibling.
 For more information on Camp Lionheart, please visit http://www.camplionheart.org .

 License Number, Ohio: I.0700086-SUPV